coracle-social/how-to-nostr/book.md

 Behavior tags, on the other hand, are not defined by an event kind's spec, but by some other NIP, and can be applied to any event.
 Here are some examples:

-- [NIP 70](https://github.com/nostr-protocol/nips/blob/master/70.md) defines a `-` tag, which specifies that an event should only be published by the event's author to a relay
+- [NIP 70](https://github.com/nostr-protocol/nips/blob/master/70.md) defines a `-` tag, which specifies that relays should only accept directly from its author
 - [NIP 29](https://github.com/nostr-protocol/nips/blob/master/29.md) defines the `h` tag, which is used in to publish an event to a "group" or "room"
 - [NIP 40](https://github.com/nostr-protocol/nips/blob/master/40.md) defines the `expiration` tag, which is used to request deletion after a certain amount of time
 - [NIP 89](https://github.com/nostr-protocol/nips/blob/master/89.md) defines the `client` tag, which can be used to indicate which client published the event